 Track the Volume of Stored Trace Data

-A sampling policy affects your costs because more data maybe sent to the Wavefront service.
+A sampling policy affects your costs because more data might be sent to Operations for Applications.
 To see the number of spans you store after the sampling policies are in effect:

 - Click Dashboards > All Dashboards.

-- Search for the Wavefront Service and Proxy Data dashboard and click it to navigate to the dashboard.
+- Search for the Operations for Applications Service and Proxy Data dashboard and click it to navigate to the dashboard.

 - On the dashboard, search for the Spans Sampled by Policies Per Second chart under Proxies overview.